BT Explainer: Why Reliance, Adani are banking on nuclear fusion reactors over thorium - BusinessToday

 “The reason being in 2022, the “National Ignition Facility” at Lawrence Livermore National Laboratory in the US successfully demonstrated Fusion Ignition (generating more energy output than input) for the first time in history.
 Since then, the race to fusion has significantly heated up with over 40+ private companies,” explains Nithish Kumar, Investment Analyst at Speciale Invest.
 The deep tech VC fund invested in Anubal Fusion in 2024.

 Gandhinagar-based ASPL fusion, one of the youngest startups in the group, looks at a fusion-fission hybrid technology.
-It came up after the passing of the Sustainable Harnessing and Advancement of Nuclear Energy for Transforming India Act, 2025.

 “India’s PFBR at Kalpakkam achieved first criticality, entering Stage 2 of the three-stage nuclear programme.
 But Stage 3, the thorium endgame, remains 45-65 years away.
 The bottleneck is ²³³U, which must be bred from thorium and currently depends entirely on the slow FBR build-out.
 Fusion-fission hybrid technology offers a parallel route: fusion neutrons driving a subcritical thorium blanket, independently of the FBR fleet, potentially compressing the wait by 20–30 years,” says Dr Prabhat Ranjan, Co-founder of ASPL fusion.